Cleansing Data¶

 Add

-pattern as follows:select deviceID, regex.find(SOU*B*) as roomNo, temp
+selectstatement with theregexpattern as follows:select deviceID, regex.find(SOU*B*) as roomNo, temp -

 Add the

-clause as follows to insert the results into a stream namedFilteredResultsStream
+insert toclause as follows to insert the results into a stream namedFilteredResultsStream.

 -